ClusterHQ/flocker/docs/architecture.rst

 This is done using two features of ZFS:

-  * the feature allowing the changes between an earlier and a later snapshot to be extracted as a stream of bytes (the ¨replication stream¨)
+  * the feature allowing the changes between an earlier and a later snapshot to be extracted as a stream of bytes (the “replication stream”)
   * the feature allowing the replication stream to be loaded into a different system to recreate the later snapshot

 The replication system consumes events from the snapshotting system.